-- 3.1 That the Paignton & Preston Community Seafront Masterplan, attached as Appendix 2, be approved. - 3.2 That further design work be commissioned, in line with RIBA stage 3, so that a full planning application can be submitted later, in 2023. - 3.3 That the Director of Place, in consultation with the Cabinet Member for Infrastructure, Environment and Culture, be requested to submit appropriate planning applications for the phased works set out in the Paignton & Preston Community Seafront Masterplan. - 3.4 That, subject to gaining the appropriate planning consent, the Director of Place, in consultation with the Cabinet Member for Infrastructure, Environment and Culture, be requested to implement the phased works set out in the Paignton & Preston Community Seafront Masterplan. - 3.5 That, given the current availability of capital funding, the coastal defence works at Paignton Seafront should be prioritised as flood modelling has shown that residents, businesses and critical infrastructure are more at risk from coastal flooding in this area than at Preston Seafront. - 3.6 That officers continue to monitor and proactively seek funding opportunities for the delivery of all the schemes set out in the Masterplan.
+- 3.1 That the Paignton & Preston Community Seafront Masterplan, attached as Appendix 2, be approved, noting that the 'Final Seafront Masterplan' proposal is set out in section 6 and the 'Next Steps' in section 8. - 3.2 That further design work be commissioned, in line with RIBA stage 3, so that a full planning application can be submitted later, in 2023. - 3.3 That the Director of Place, in consultation with the Cabinet Member for Infrastructure, Environment and Culture, be requested to submit appropriate planning applications for the phased works set out in the Paignton & Preston Community Seafront Masterplan. - 3.4 That, subject to gaining the appropriate planning consent, the Director of Place, in consultation with the Cabinet Member for Infrastructure, Environment and Culture, be requested to implement the phased works set out in the Paignton & Preston Community Seafront Masterplan. - 3.5 That, given the current availability of capital funding, the coastal defence works at Paignton Seafront should be prioritised as flood modelling has shown that residents, businesses and critical infrastructure are more at risk from coastal flooding in this area than at Preston Seafront. - 3.6 That officers continue to monitor and proactively seek funding opportunities for the delivery of all the schemes set out in the Masterplan.